hashgraph/hedera-custodians-library/examples/README.md

 - HscsExample.ts: This example demonstrates how to interact with the Hedera Smart Contract Service.
 - HfssExample.ts: This example demonstrates how to interact with the Hedera File System Service.
 - KeyListExample.ts: This example demonstrates how to use a custodial to perform operations using key lists.
+- HcsExample.ts: This example demonstrates how to interact with the Hedera Consensus Service.

 ## Contributing